 Position Size Calculator

-Learning to manage risk with Position Size Calculator
+Learning to manage risk with a position size calculator

-The position size calculator can help traders figure out the number of units (lots shares, lots or contracts) to purchase or sell during a transaction using:
+The position size calculator can help traders figure out the number of units (lots, shares, or contracts) to purchase or sell during a transaction using:

 • Size of the account